3140/MTProxy/README.md

 The Telegram Messenger [MTProto proxy](https://github.com/TelegramMessenger/MTProxy) is a zero-configuration container that automatically sets up a proxy server that speaks Telegram's native MTProto.

-ℹ️ This image is an unofficial fork of [telegrammessenger/proxy](https://hub.docker.com/r/telegrammessenger/proxy) which left unmaintained for a while.
+> This image is an unofficial fork of [telegrammessenger/proxy](https://hub.docker.com/r/telegrammessenger/proxy) which left unmaintained.
+Automatically built from the official implementation.

 ##  🚀 Quick Reference